-We also have a Year 8 parents evening on Thursday 3rd February, when parents and students will be able to get further advice from individual subject teachers, should they need it.
-Students are also free to speak to any teachers, or other staff in school, to get advice about their choices at anytime in the process.
+Selected options subjects will be presenting in assemblies next week to provide more information.
+Students are also free to speak to any teachers, or other staff in school, to get advice about their choices at any time in the process.

-Please note the deadline for submitting option choices will be Thursday 17th February, which is the end of the last week before the half term break.
+Please note the deadline for submitting option choices will be Friday 7th February.